Welcome To Scandinavia!

 More of Vigeland Sculptures and The Monolith

 The park also has a museum that showcases Vigeland’s 3D art and temporary exhibitions.
 It is Vigeland’s former studio and residence, so it is a great place to visit.
 However, I didn’t check the opening and closing times of the Vigeland Sculpture Park beforehand, so I missed it when I went.
 You can check the opening times here.
 The park, however, is open 24/7.
+Also, this is a stop the HOHO Bus stops at.

 Address: The Vigeland Sculpture Park is Nobels Gate 32, 0268 Oslo, Norway.
 Limited paid parking is available, and the park is wheelchair accessible.
 Near the park’s entrance are a few cafes, all with facilities.